someimportantcompany/redyn/docs/Transactions.md

 DynamoDB supports transactions but with a few important limitations, which `redyn` passes onto the developer:

-- You can only execute up to & including 25 items at a time.
+- You can only execute up to & including 100 items at a time.
 - This doesn't support clients that are created with explicit `dynamodb` clients passed to it.
-- You cannot mix reads & writes - you can read 25 items or write 25 items, but not a mix of both.
+- You cannot mix reads & writes - you can read 100 items or write 100 items, but not a mix of both.
+- You cannot mix keys between DynamoDB transactions - you can read or write 100 different items, but you cannot run perform 2 operations on the same item in 1 transaction.

 And importantly, not all methods support transactions.
 You'll notice in the methods documentation above a line stating whether the method supports `READ` or `WRITE` transactions - this means you can group a maximum of 25 `READ` methods together or a maximum of 25 `WRITE` methods together.
 Not all methods support transactions, this is usually because they already use transactions underneath.
 The most notable example of this is [`HSET`](./Using-Hashmaps#clienthsetkey-field-value-field-value--).